dkahle/invgamma/README.md

 #   [1]           Inf           Inf 1.192692e+213           Inf 3.289218e+167
 #   [6]           Inf           Inf 7.899428e+197  3.938612e+97           Inf
 ```

+Notice that `rinvgamma()` issues a warning in this circumstance; this is
+the general behavior of **invgamma**: if a particular parameter
+configuration is known to not produce valid results, a warning is
+issued.

 #### KS tests for sampling accuracy